dfulmer/spreadsheet-maker/README.md

 maker_original2.py - this is the second try.
 The result is the same as the first script.
 I think it might prevent making a sheet if there was a blank tsv file, but that isn't the problem.
 Actually no, it just doesn't create a spreadsheet if all the tsv files are empty.

 maker1.py - this is the first try plus one line I added to delete the first blank sheet.
 This appears to work as expected.
+All the worksheets are there and the first row does not have formatting.

 # Directory 7